Address: 774 Glen Huntly Rd, Caulfield VIC 3162

 I got a job working part time while I was at school studying.
 I became a manager then the area manager.

-Back in those days it was a prerequisite for the staff to watch the new movies coming out each week, and we’d get previews from the companies for all the films coming out in the month ahead.
+Back in those days it was a prerequisite for the staff to watch the new movies coming out each week, and we’d get previews for all the films coming out in the month ahead.

 It was awesome.
 I’d work my shift then I’d watch 1-2 movies at night.
 We would discuss the movies with customers but, as I’ve gotten older, I’m perhaps not as keen.

 I have little kids at home, and I have less time to sit down and watch movies.
 Now I’d be lucky to watch one movie a week.

 There was no Rotten Tomatoes, so customers would rely on your judgment.

 If you gave them a dud film, they’d let you know.